-SUArt Galleries and the Department of Art and Music Histories
+SUArt Museum and the Department of Art and Music Histories

 As a result of this relationship, enrolled students have the unique opportunity to examine original works of art rather than only seeing reproductions on a screen or in a book.
 Prehistoric, Greek, and Roman sculpture and pottery, and paintings or prints by important western artists such as Cranach, Durer, Rembrandt, Goya, Delacroix, Whistler, Picasso, and Rauschenberg help students better see and understand media, scale, and other issues not easily comprehended by looking at images in textbooks.
 Displaying non-western objects such as Indian folk art, Japanese pottery and prints, Chinese artifacts and pre-Columbian pottery and fabrics brings students into direct contact with the rich traditions and history of art making around the world.